tru489/20_440_TCR_Project/README.md

 This repo contains  code used for analysis of TCRB sequencing data from patients with colorectal liver metastasis (CLM) treated with long or short doses of chemotherapy compared to non-treated patients [1].
 The data are deposited on the immuneACCESS database at the following [link](https://clients.adaptivebiotech.com/pub/ad7a2d37-a0bc-4d88-813e-6dd7d762a65b) with DOI: 10.21417/EH2023GS.
 The goal of this project is to understand the role of chemotherapy in reshaping the adaptive immune response in cancer.

 This repo was created by Dennis Gong and Thomas Usherwood as part of the Biological Networks class at MIT (20.440).
-Please direct questions to dgong3@mit.edu and thomasu@mit.edu
+Please direct questions to dgong3@mit.edu and thomasu@mit.edu.

 # Data